SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/api-reference/global-functions/setCookie.md

 so.topic: reference
 ---

+# Void setCookie(String name, String value, Bool persistent)

 NB!
-Doesn't work in the customer centre, use parser variable with _ instead.
+Doesn't work in the customer center, use parser variable with an underscore (_) instead.